Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 #### Instrument Preset

-The instrument preset is in JSON format and uses the file extension "*.gkick".
-It can be opened and saved through the instrument UI using the "Open" and "Save" buttons in the top bar.
+The instrument preset is in JSON format and uses the file extension "*.gkit".

 #### Oscillator